thecityny/2022_11_election-turnout-map/README.md

-# 2022 Governor's Race: Voter Turnout Calculator
+# 2022 Election Turnout Map for THE CITY

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).